 Our award winning faculty bring knowledge and experience from a variety of backgrounds.
-Your time in this program will be enriched with independent study courses and Research Opportunity Program (ROP) courses, as well as small group projects and thesis courses with the faculty.
+Your time in this program will be enriched with independent study courses, small group projects, Research Opportunity Program (ROP) courses, and topics courses with the faculty.

 MAKE THE MOST OF YOUR TIME AT UTM!